 v=spf1 a mx include:_spf.zone.eu -all

-In case your website is hosted with us, but you are using email services elsewhere, the SPF record should be modified.
+If your website is hosted with us, but you are using email services elsewhere, the SPF record should be modified accordingly.
 Adding

 include:_spf.zone.eu to your domain’s SPF record is sufficient.
 Here’s an example: